-(7))) (8) Variances.
+(7)) (8) Variances.

-(a) Any person ((who owns or operates a solid waste handling facility subject to a solid waste permit under WAC 173-350-700,)) subject to the solid waste permitting requirements of this section may apply to the jurisdictional health department for a variance from any section of this chapter((-)) except that no variance ((shall)) will be granted for requirements specific to chapter 70.95 RCW, Solid waste management-Reduction and recycling. ((The application shall be accompanied by such information as the jurisdictional health department may require.
-The jurisdictional health department may grant such variance, but only after due notice or a public hearing if requested, if it finds that:
+(a) Any person ((who owns or operates a solid waste handling facility subject to a solid waste permit under WAC 173-350-700,)) subject to the solid waste permitting requirements of this section may apply to the jurisdictional health department for a variance from any section of this chapter((-)) except that no variance ((shall)) will be granted for requirements specific to chapter 70.95 RCW, Solid waste management-Reduction and recycling. ((The application shall be accompanied by such information as the jurisdictional health department may grant such variance, but only after due notice or a public hearing if requested, if it finds that: